Cauliflower Mac and Cheese

 Lactose free alternatives: Milk and butter are the two items that have lactose so use lactose free whole or 2% milk.
 For butter, use lactose free or plant based butter butter substitutes like I Can’t Believe It’s Not Butter, Earth Balance, Avocado Oil Plant Based Butter, or other brands you like.
 In cheese, note that most cheeses that are aged over 6 months are naturally lactose free.
 Many brands will put lactose content right on the label, under the nutritional information.
 Look for words like “contains 0% of lactose per serving.”
 If the wording is not there, you can look at sugar content.
 If sugar is 0g, that will indicate there is very low chance for lactose.

 Dairy free alternative: unfortunately, it would be very difficult do go completely dairy free.
-Even though you can substitute milk for almond milk and substitute butter for vegan butter, cheese would be quite impossible to substitute successfully.
-Vegan cheese is not easy to work with and I personally have not found one that works well in mac and cheese and cheese sauces and tastes good.
+Even though you can substitute milk for almond milk and butter for vegan butter, cheese would be difficult to substitute successfully.
+Vegan cheese is not easy to work with and I personally have not found one that works well in mac and cheese and cheese sauces and tastes good and melts well.
 If you have vegan cheese that you love, you can absolutely use it!

 Scooping cauliflower mac and cheese out of a baking dish.